If we are wise . . .

 I don't know if that is something to be proud of or embarrassed by, but the truth is, I do not believe I could have written There Is a Light in any other way.
 This is to say that I do not believe I could have found my way any more directly or any more quickly than I did.

-In the book, there is this passage: There are ways which lead to growth and development.
+There is this passage in the book: There are ways which lead to growth and development.
 There are ways which lead to sickness of the spirit.
 No one can tell you which are which.
 You must learn discernment for yourself.
-I believe that finding one's way is not a matter of discerning what is right and what is not, but what is good and what is not, and that way leads on to way.
+I believe that finding one's way is not a matter of discerning what is right and what is not, but what is good and what is not.
+This shows us that we matter, and it shows us how to matter more.

-This photograph is of me with our first grandchild, a little more than a year ago.
+This photograph is of me with our first grandchild in 2017.
 I am a gemologist, by profession.
 My wife, Cindy, is an elementary school special education teacher.
 You will not find stories about diamonds in my book, but there are more than a few about Cindy and my grandfather.
 They have both been profound examples to me, and my most important teachers.

 There Is a Light is now available as a book in print and as an e-book from Amazon.
 Clicking on the book image will take you to the Amazon listing for my book.